-- e. proof (document or written statement) showing the legitimacy of residence in the Netherlands7; or - f. proof that you are not staying in the Netherlands on the first day on which the programme commences and for which enrolment is also requested for the first time; - g. written proof that the payment obligation laid down in Chapter 10 is met; - h. in the case of conditional enrolment under Article 7(b)(1) and upon request, proof showing that it can be reasonably expected that the (educational) admission requirements will be met by 31 December 2022 at the latest.
-For admittance from senior secondary vocational education (MBO) to AD or BA higher professional education programmes, the completion recommendation from the MBO institution must in any case be submitted.
+- e. proof (document or written statement) showing the legitimacy of residence in the Netherlands; or - f. proof that you are not staying in the Netherlands on the first day on which the programme commences and for which enrolment is also requested for the first time; - g. written proof that the payment obligation laid down in Chapter 10 is met;

 In principle, the aforementioned documents should be submitted before the start of the relevant academic year.
 There is one exception to this, namely, for a first registration as of 1 September.
-In this case, all documents must be received by the university on 30 September at the latest8.
+In this case, all documents must be received by the university on 30 September at the latest.